 The supplier’s project manager will be responsible for preparing the work plan, tracking performance, managing the teams, budgetary review and regular reporting to the customer.

-The supplier is responsible for arranging with the entities at the Division and at the medical centers and entities of the supplier and its subcontractors (if any) as required for the success of the project, including but not limited to with technical parties on the installation works of the system before adoption on site begins.
+The supplier is responsible for arranging with the entities at the Directorate and at the medical centers and entities of the supplier and its subcontractors (if any) as required for the success of the project, including but not limited to with technical parties on the installation works of the system before adoption on site begins.

 It should be clarified that any going live will be arranged with the representatives of the division and with the medical center, and after completion of the risk review and implementation of information security requirements in their entirety.

+It is clarified that the supplier must report its progress via the Division’s project management software.